 With this pattern you will receive a written pattern, a graph to follow, a photo tutorial, and a link to a video tutorial.
 So even if you don’t know how to do tapestry crochet, you can learn it!

-You can purchase this pattern on Ravelry and Etsy!
 You can also buy a pattern kit, with the yarn included, on WeCrochet!

 Want to try before you buy?
 Check out my growing list of Free Crochet Patterns!